 American Pacific Mining Reports High-Grade Samples from Madison Copper-Gold Project

-/EIN News/ -- VANCOUVER, British Columbia, Feb.
-08, 2023 (GLOBE NEWSWIRE) -- American Pacific Mining Corp (CSE: USGD / OTCQX: USGDF / FWB: 1QC) (“American Pacific” or the “Company”) is pleased to report high-grade gold (“Au”) and copper (“Cu”) rock chip samples from a program conducted by Kennecott Exploration, a division of the Rio Tinto Group, at the Madison Copper-Gold Project (“Madison” or “the Project”) in Montana.
+VANCOUVER, British Columbia, Feb.
+08, 2023 (GLOBE NEWSWIRE) -- American Pacific Mining Corp USGDUSGDF ("American Pacific" or the "Company") is pleased to report high-grade gold ("Au") and copper ("Cu") rock chip samples from a program conducted by Kennecott Exploration, a division of the Rio Tinto Group, at the Madison Copper-Gold Project ("Madison" or "the Project") in Montana.
 Madison is under a joint-venture earn-in agreement, whereby Rio Tinto may earn up to 70% of the project by spending US$30 million.

 Highlighted Sample Results: